andrastovishati/wp-box-shadow-control/README.md

 # wordpress box-shadow control
-Extending the worrdpress customizer with a box-shadow control.
+Extending the wordpress customizer with a box-shadow control.

 ## Installation